Have You Had a Concussion or Traumatic Brain Injury?

 As part of an interdisciplinary approach, neuro-optometric rehabilitation therapy targets the underlying cause of the symptoms listed above.

-If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Todd Wylie for a comprehensive eye exam and neuro-optometric solutions.
+If you or a loved one is suffering from neurological disease, trauma or conditions, visit Dr. Wylie for a comprehensive eye exam and neuro-optometric solutions.

 We’re Currently Enrolling New Patients!

 Call us or request to book a functional vision assessment at Advanced Eyecare & Therapies today.
 We look forward to helping you or your family member achieve full visual function, which can lead to increased success, confidence and a higher quality of life.